Age Divisions, Holes Played & Yardages

-ADVICE – We do allow players to be shuttled in a cart from green to tee (players must walk while playing the hole).
+ADVICE – We sometimes allow players to be shuttled in a cart from green to tee depending on the event (players must walk while playing the hole).
 At the same time, parents/spectators should not provide any advice or counsel regarding play during the round; and interactions with players should be limited to providing food and beverages and positive encouragement.
 While it is natural to ‘talk’ to your child while on the cart – spectator COACHING during the round should not take place.

 SCORING – Spectators have no role in the process of recording or tracking of any official scores during the round or after play is completed.
 Any scores kept by a parent/spectator during the round are for his or her information ONLY and are not deemed to be official scores.
 If there is a discrepancy between a player’s Official Scorecard and the parent’s own “scorekeeping”, the resolution is between the player and the marker, regardless of the parent’s tally.